ANUKSHMITHA0610/Microsoft-Classifying-Cybersecurity-Incidents-with-Machine-Learning/README.md

 <p align="center">

 ### b.
 Advanced Models
-- **Objective**: Explored more sophisticated models to improve performance.

     - **i) Random Forests**: An ensemble learning method that constructs a multitude of decision trees during training.
 The final prediction is made by averaging the predictions of individual trees (for regression) or by majority voting (for classification).